 What is the difference between the standard and premium tickets?

 The adult premium upgrade includes entry to the exhibition plus an exclusive Batman t-shirt, tote bag and poster.
-The child upgrade includes entry to the exhibition plus an exclusive Batman t-shirt, stationery set and poster.
+The child upgrade includes entry to the exhibition plus an exclusive Superman t-shirt, stationery set and poster.
 The exhibition experience for standard and premium tickets is the same.

 How do I book tickets?